vishaljoseph/covid-shiny-app/README.md

 # covid-shiny-app
-R shiny app visualisation covid-19 trends in NYC
+R shiny app for visualisation of covid-19 trends in NYC